MonoidMusician/blog/sources/purs_unicode.md

 My main goals are:

 - Specify strings more thoroughly
-  - Let backends choose their preferred encoding, instead of trying to mandate UTF-16 (which is not what alternative backends like purerl have done in practice)
+  - Let backends choose their preferred encoding, instead of trying to mandate UTF-16 (alternative backends like purerl have already gone for UTF-8 in practice)
+  - Require literals in source code to be valid Unicode.
+  - At runtime, strings may still be invalid Unicode in the backendʼs preferred representation.
   - Provide an abstract API for code units that is **encoding-agnostic**
+    - The goal is to provide whatever operations you would need, so you donʼt ever feel tempted to do the arithmetic yourself
+    - Side goal: reduce the FFI burden of implementations a bit
+    - Provide tests for this API
 - Have the compiler produce `CodePoint`{.haskell} literals instead of `Char`{.haskell}
   - This is one of the biggest annoyances of dealing with Unicode data in PureScript today: `CodePoint`{.haskell} literals do not exist.
+  - Again: literals need to be valid (i.e. non-surrogate) code points, but at runtime there is no such guarantee.
 - Keep changes to user code minimal
+  - Besides renaming types and a few methods (sorry).

 The good news is that the existing string libraries are not too far from a sensible interface.
 The UTF-16ness only leaks through in a few places.